NAME

 INSTALLATION

-module from CPAN or via PPM.
+Install Perl and the DNS::ZoneParse module from CPAN or via PPM.
 Or

 if you are using a binary PAR distribution, just run the executable.